 Cover the soil in mulch as this will keep the plants fed and lock in moisture while preventing weeds from growing.

-Runner Beans will continue to climb higher as they grow.
+As you grow runner beans, they will continue to climb higher.
 Traditionally, we’ve used bamboo canes to build a teepee which supports the plant as it grows up.
 Regardless of the material you use, it important that you provide your runner beans with tall stakes to grow up.

 As your plants grow, it’s best to pinch out the growth points as they reach the top of the poles, otherwise, they will keep growing taller.
 By pinching, the plant’s stops growing upwards and focuses instead on making flowers, which in turn become the beans.